e-choness/ggj-bubble-up/README.md

 - Watch out if any bubbles is outside the main bubble.
 You want them inside and make friends!

+## Update

+We are ready to release the game on Steam, [check it out here](e-choness.github.io/bubble-up-website/)!

 ## Engine & Packages

 - [Unity 6000.0.32f](https://unity.com/releases/editor/whats-new/6000.0.32)